Experts recommend that you eat no more than 1-2 servings (3-6 ounces) of red meat each day.

 Studies have found that people who eat less than 2 servings of red meat each day have lower risk for heart disease and cancer compared to people who eat more than 2 servings a day.

-For red meat, 6 ounces or less is best!
+When it comes to red meat, 3-6 ounces or less is what to eat!